willquill/dotfiles/README.md

 ### Git Config

 The `init.templateDir` specifies the directory from which template files and directories will be copied when initializing a new repository.

+## Provisioning outside of Chezmoi

+### Fonts

+To get the FiraCode Nerd Font with a script, execute the appropriate `firacode.sh` script for your OS.

 ## Credit